Yougmark/opencv/experiments/README.md

 ## How does DNN module in OpenCV work

-An DNN application needs to include only `opencv2/dnn.hpp`, which refers to `modules/dnn/include/dnn/dnn.hpp`, a file that contains most DNN interfaces such as `readNet`, the classess of `Net`, `Model`, and `Layer` (for customizing layers).
+A DNN application only needs to include `opencv2/dnn.hpp`, which refers to `modules/dnn/include/dnn/dnn.hpp`, a file that contains most DNN interfaces such as `readNet`, the classess of `Net`, `Model`, and `Layer` (for customizing layers).

 The `Net` class represents the neural network.
-An application calls `Net::forward()` to start forward calculation, which loops over layers' forward function.
+An application calls `Net::forward()` to start forward inference, which loops over layers' forward function.
 However, it is slightly different for CUDA backends, with which the `forward` function of each `CUDABackendNode` is called instead of the layer's forward function.
 The `CUDABackendNode` is initialized in `initCUDA` in each